$q$-state Potts ice: Acknowledgements

 \section{Acknowledgements}

 We thank Josef Willsher and Han Yan for helpful discussions.
-This work was supported in part by the Deutsche Forschungsgemeinschaft under Grant No. SFB 1143 (Project-ID No. 247310070) and by the Deutsche Forschungsgemeinschaft under cluster of excellence ct.qmat (EXC 2147, Project-ID No. 390858490).
+This work was supported in part by the Deutsche Forschungsgemeinschaft under Grant No. SFB 1143 (Project-ID No. 247310070) and by the Deutsche Forschungsgemeinschaft under cluster of excellence ctd.qmat (EXC 2147, Project-ID No. 390858490).
+SAP acknowledges support from the European Research Council under the European Union Horizon 2020 Research and Innovation Programme, Grant Agreement No. 804213-TMCS, and a Gutzwiller Fellowship at the Max Planck Institute for Complex Systems where this work was initiated.